What would you like to do?

 See Reading Dual Language Literature for tips on getting the most from side by side translations.

-Have fun with literature?
+Looking for fun with literature?

 You might check out